wavespectra/wavespectra/docs/conventions.rst

 Conventions
 ================
-Wavespectra takes advantage of `xarray`_'s labelled coordinates to abstract n-dimensional wave spectra datasets and calculate integrated spectral parameters.
+Wavespectra takes advantage of `xarray`_'s labelled coordinates to abstract n-dimensional wave spectra datasets.
 This requires some conventions around special coordinates and variables.
-This naming convention is inspired on netcdf files from WAVEWATCH III wave model.
+The convention adopted in wavespectra is inspired on netcdf files from the WAVEWATCH III spectral wave model.

 Coordinates
 -----------